ridoy1211/Flyrank-Internship-ML/work/Capstone_Report.md

 FlyRank's 79-million-row production search warehouse, we built a transparent baseline rule and a Random Forest classifier trained only on February 2026 signals, validated against March 2026 outcomes on a client-grouped holdout split.
-The baseline rule failed to beat random selection on this split (precision@50 of 0.00), while the Random Forest achieved a 2.58x lift over the base rate (precision@50 of 0.08, ROC AUC 0.81).
+The baseline rule failed to beat random selection on this split (precision@50 of 0.00),while the Random Forest achieved a 1.93x lift over the base rate (precision@50 of 0.06, ROC AUC 0.81, 95% CI [0.00, 0.16]).
 The result is a ranked, human-reviewed action playbook intended to help FlyRank's content strategists triage which client pages need review first, before the click loss becomes visible in standard reporting.